getoptimum/mump2p-cli/docs/guide.md

 1. **Topic Names:** Choose descriptive and unique topic names to avoid message conflicts
 2. **Message Size:** Be aware of your maximum message size limit when publishing files
 3. **Token Refresh:** For long-running operations, refresh your token before it expires
+4. **Topic Management:** Use `./mump2p list` to check your active topics and avoid duplicate subscriptions
-4. **Persistent Subscriptions:** Use the --persist option when you need a record of messages
+5. **Persistent Subscriptions:** Use the --persist option when you need a record of messages
-5. **Webhook Reliability:** Increase the queue size for high-volume topics to prevent message drops
+6. **Webhook Reliability:** Increase the queue size for high-volume topics to prevent message drops
-6. **gRPC Performance:** Use `--grpc` flag for high-throughput scenarios and better performance
+7. **gRPC Performance:** Use `--grpc` flag for high-throughput scenarios and better performance
-7. **Health Monitoring:** Check proxy health with `./mump2p health` before long operations
+8. **Health Monitoring:** Check proxy health with `./mump2p health` before long operations
+9. **Multi-Proxy Usage:** Remember that each proxy server maintains separate topic states - use `./mump2p list --service-url=<url>` to check topics on specific proxies

 ## Troubleshooting